Get all the latest data for Johannesburg

 What property type will give the best return in Johannesburg over 5 years as of 2026?

-As of early 2026, mid-market townhouses and cluster homes in secure estates are expected to give the best total return over 5 years in Johannesburg, combining solid capital appreciation with healthy rental income.
+As of 2026, townhouses and cluster homes should give the best total return in Johannesburg over the next 5 years.

 How will new infrastructure projects affect property prices in Johannesburg over 5 years?